Chess Timer

 Frequently Asked Questions

-Select your time control (e.g., 10+0 for Rapid), then click Start Game.
-Player 1 (White) begins with their clock running.
-After making a move, click your own panel or press Spacebar to switch the clock to your opponent.
+Choose your time control and mode, then start a game.
+The clock of Player 1 (White) starts immediately.
+Once one player has made a move, they tap their own glowing panel or press the Spacebar to switch the clock to the opponent.

-What is the best time control for beginners?
+What is the ideal time control for beginners?

-Can I use this timer for other turn-based games?
+Is this timer compatible with other turn-based games?